N0urELDeen/alx-system_engineering-devops/0x01-shell_permissions/README.md

-1- su to change current user with betty
+1- su to change current user with bett
+2- whoami to print the current user